-I am sure you all have come to the point at some time the standard trivets just will not work to support the jewel you have created.
-Times like this push us to be inventive.
+I am sure you have come to a point at some time, that the enameling project you have created will not fit on the standard trivets for enameling available to us and this pushes us to be inventive.

 You can see this is an odd shape Plique a Jour Necklace, and in the enameling process, it needs to be turned different directions.
-This trivet is made from kiln fire brick and heat tempered wire.
+I wanted to share the trivet I made from kiln fire brick and heat tempered wire.
 There is ordering information under resources for the wire but you can find it on Amazon.
 Check here for the link. https://alohilanidesigns.com/supplies-enameling/

-In the next trivet I have created a long thin cloisonne jewel and if I use standard trivets the enamel jewel would warp if the side could not be supported.
+Here is the next trivet for enameling I have created a long thin cloisonne jewel and if I use standard trivets the enamel jewel would warp if the side could not be supported.

-Again this is kiln fire brick.
+Again this is kiln fire brick trivet.
 You can use your jeweler’s saw to cut these shapes, then a half round hand file to make a grove to place the cloisonne jewel on.
 The sides are supported and the back is not touching the enameling trivet.
-This way the counter enamel that is required in this cloisonne jewel is just as pretty as the front.
+This way the counter-enamel that is required in this cloisonne jewel is just as pretty as the front.
 I have a fire cloth lying between the brick and the enamel so I will not have any of the firebrick dust in the enamel back.

 Enameling trivets can also be a challenge when enameling in a trinket kiln.
 I see enameling artist searching the internet for a trivet to fit in the small trinket kiln.
 The first image is a one inch square of stainless steel, with the corners bent up.
 Using a pair of needle nose pliers you can easily place this trivet in and out of a trinket kiln.